aspiringVegetarian/42Tech_Coding_Challenge/README.md

 If you do not accept the prompt for the demo, it will then prompt you for a filename path and a metric to sort by.

-Similiarly, it will generate an output file with the same name as the filename arguement but "input" will be replaced by "output"
+It will generate the sorted output dataset as `sorted_output.txt` in the same directory as main.py.

 ### Function Info